Rashmikapu/ACME--Human-Detector-And-Tracker/README.md

 - Real-Time Processing Delays: The risk of real-time processing delays with YOLOv5 due to limited robot hardware can be mitigated by optimizing the model's size, using quantization, and choosing appropriate hardware components for real-time performance.
-- Accurate Tracking: The accurate tracking of humans and id tagging fails mostly in case of occlusion and multiple detections.
-This problem is planned to be mitigated by development of an accurate tracking algorithm.

 ## Activity Diagram

 <p align="center">